 A flexible canvas in a handy size: 1.2 x 2.0 metres.
 Simple assembly by just one employee.

 The fire-resistant material makes the sound reducing canvas extremely suitable for placement around aggregates, for example.

 More and more attention is being paid to noise nuisance from construction works and the disruption it can cause.
 Complaints from local residents and non-compliance with regulations and legislation can result in building projects coming to a standstill.
 The Heras Noise Control Barrier 2.0 helps you reduce noise nuisance from construction works and avoid complaints from local residents.

 The new design of the Heras Noise Control Barrier 2.0 reduces the amount of noise that can be heard from your building works.
 The maximum noise reduction is as much as 32,8 dB in contrast to 26,1 dB for the first version.
-You can isolate sources of noise by strategically placing these barriers to ensure the sound does not travel to surrounding areas.
+You can isolate sources of noise by strategically placing these barriers to ensure the sound does not echo and travel to surrounding areas.
 The product’s versatile application makes it extremely suitable for use in any construction project.